YottaDB/YDBDoc/AdminOpsGuide/packaging.rst

 This section discusses wholesome practices in setting up a YottaDB based application on UNIX/Linux such that, when "captive" users log in to the system, they are taken directly into the application, and when they exit the application, they are logged off the system.
 Unless part of the application design, a captive user should not get to a shell or YottaDB prompt.

-The example in “Sample .profile” is for /bin/sh on GNU/Linux, and may need to be adapted for use with other shells on other platforms.
+The example in "Sample .profile" is for /bin/sh on GNU/Linux, and may need to be adapted for use with other shells on other platforms.

 At a high level, preventing a captive user from getting to a shell or YottaDB prompt involves: